Kullback-Leibler Barycentre of Stochastic Processes: Introduction

 Here, we utilise the KL divergence to quantify divergences between probability measures on the path space of stochastic processes.
 Alternatives could be distances on the space of probability measures stemming from optimal transport theory, such as the Wasserstein distance.
-There are however two caveats: first, calculating a Wasserstein barycentre between random variables is in general an NP hard problem \cite{Altschuler2022SIAM-MDS}, highlighting the curse of dimensionality associated with the Wasserstein distance; second, as we work in continuous-time and over a finite time horizon, the Wasserstein distance need be replaced by the adapted (also called bicausal) Wasserstein distance.
-The adapted Wasserstein distance between stochastic processes is only known in special cases, indicatively see \cite{bion2019wasserstein} and \cite{Backhoff2022WP}, while with the KL divergence we obtain a closed-form solution of the optimal RN derivative for arbitrary dimension of the stochastic process.
+There are, however, two caveats: first, calculating a Wasserstein barycentre between random variables is in general an NP hard problem \cite{Altschuler2022SIAM-MDS}, highlighting the curse of dimensionality associated with the Wasserstein distance; second, as we work in continuous time and over a finite time horizon, the Wasserstein distance needs to be replaced with the adapted (also called bicausal) Wasserstein distance.
+The adapted Wasserstein distance between stochastic processes is only known in special cases \cite{bion2019wasserstein,Backhoff2022WP, gunasingam2025adapted, robinson2024bicausal}, and most recent results on barycentre with adapted Wasserstein barycentre pertain to existence and uniqueness \cite{Bartl2021WP,Acciaio2024WP-bary}, while with the KL divergence we obtain a closed-form solution of the optimal RN derivative for arbitrary dimension of the stochastic process.

-The manuscript is structure as follows. \Cref{sec:main} introduces the experts' models and the agent's optimisation problem \eqref{opt:P}.
-Its solution is presented in \Cref{subsec:solution}, where we additionally characterise the solution to the pure barycentre problem.
+The manuscript is structured as follows. \Cref{sec:main} introduces the experts' models and the agent's optimisation problem \eqref{opt:P}. \Cref{sec:barycentre} establishes the solution to the pure barycentre.
+In \Cref{sub-sec:bary-two} we consider the special case of two expert models and in \Cref{sub-sec:bary-OU} the special case of Ornstein-Uhlenbeck processes.
+The solution to the KL barycentre with beliefs is detailed in \Cref{sec:solution}.
 Key results are the concise representation of the optimal change of measure (\Cref{prop:RN-representation}) and the recasting of optimisation problem \eqref{opt:P} into an optimisation problem of minimally distorting the barycentre measure to include the agent's constraints (\Cref{prop:equivalent-opt}).
 In \Cref{sec:algos}, we propose two deep learning algorithms to approximate the drift of the optimally combined model. \Cref{sec:sim-ex} illustrates and compares these algorithms on simulated examples.
 A financial application to combining implied volatility smiles models, that were estimated on different datasets, is provided in \Cref{sec:IV-smile}.